Tools and tips

 The output will indicate missing as well as different settings.

-The confTool.py has several handy options to suppress the differences that are false-positives due to the differences in how old & new configuration systems work.
-They are:
+For comparison with the legacy configuration the option --config-only="old-config.pkl" can be added to the athena command line.
+The confTool.py has several handy options to suppress the differences that are false-positives due to the differences in how the old and new configuration systems work:

-• --ignoreDefaults - that ignores those settings that are set in python yet are identical to the defaults from c++.
+• --ignoreDefaults ignores those settings that are set in python yet are identical to the defaults from C++

-• --shortenDefaultComponents - that changes component names of the form AComp/AComp to AComp,
+• --shortenDefaultComponents changes component names of the form AComp/AComp to AComp

-• --renameCompsFile - loads file with directives altering component names so that they can be compared.
-Example can be found here.
+• --renameCompsFile loads file with directives for comparing component names

 > python